 The CAASL website is an essential source of disseminating information to the general public.
 CAASL website was newly launched incorporating easy access and user friendly features through revamping.
-The website of CAASL had been visited by two hundred forty four thousand three hundred twenty-two (Rs.244, 322.00) of users indicating the interest among public on the information relating to civil aviation published in the website during the period.
+The website of CAASL had been visited by two hundred forty four thousand three hundred twenty-two (244, 322) users indicating the interest among the public on the information relating to civil aviation published in the website during the period.